-Within thirty (30) calendar days of the date of the CDE's appeal Decision pursuant to 5 C.C.R. section 4633(f)(2)either request reconsideration or (3).party may by the State Superintendent of Public Instruction ("SSPI") or the SSPI's designee.
+Within thirty (30) calendar days of the date of the CDE's appeal Decision pursuant to 5 C.C.R. section 4633(f)(2) either party may request reconsideration (3),by Superintendent of Public Instruction ("SSPI") or the SSPI's designee.
 The request for reconsideration shall specify and explain the reason(s) for contesting the findings of fact, conclusions of law, or corrective actions in the CDE's appeal Decision.
 The SSPI will not consider any information not previously submitted to the CDE by a party during the appeal unless such information was unknown to the party at the time of the appeal and, with due diligence, could not have become known to the party.
-Pending the SSPI's response to a request for reconsideration, the CDE appeal Decision remains in effect and enforceable, unless stayed by a court.
+Pending the SSPI's response to a request for reconsideration, the CDE appeal Decision remains in effect and enforceable, unless staved by a court.